kylagelev/web-scraping-challenge/README.md

 * [Mars Facts](https://space-facts.com/mars/)
   * Scraped for "Mars Facts" to include in a table.
 * [Mars Hemispheres](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars)
-  * Scraped for images and names of Mars 4 Hemispheres.
+  * Scraped for images and names of Mars' 4 Hemispheres.

 These were then inserted into a MongoDB database (which is updated every time the app runs).